-GalaPro is an app that allows for users to watch live performances with audio description or captioning in their language.
-Users have their own phone or tablet device, as well as their own headphones, to listen to descriptions of a live performance in real time.
-Users do not need to attend a special performance for audio description as it is pre-recorded.
+GalaPro is a free app that allows users to watch live performances with audio description or captioning in their language using their own personal device and headphones.
+Descriptions and captions are pre-recorded and synchronized to the venue, so users can easily follow along with the play.
 For Broadway plays, all plays that are owned by the Shubert Organization are available with GalaPro.

-- After that, connect to the GalaPro wifi hotspot and enter in the password, which can be found at the accessibility window for the theater.
+- Connect to the GalaPro wifi hotspot and type in the password- the password is provided at the accessibility window for the theater

 The pre-performance description lasts about 10 minutes.
 It begins when the app opens for the show, cutting off right as it begins.
 The description talks about the different characters and their physical descriptions, such as their hair color, build, makeup, and costume details.
 There is also a description of the set and common props.

 - Watching Mischief Movie Night In With Audio Description

 - Watching One World: Together At Home With Audio Description and Be My Eyes

 What to expect from audio descriptions

 Audio descriptions are provided whenever there is a pause in dialogue or during music as movement changes.
 As the show goes on, listeners can learn how the characters move across the stage, their facial expressions, visual jokes, and choreography during dance numbers.
 For example, during the dance number for “Cell Block Tango”, I got to hear how the dancers move around in their chairs and their facial expressions as they sang.
 In another scene when one of the main characters, Roxie Hart, enters the stage, I was able to figure out where she entered from and where she had gone on the stage.